-Independent artists and arts organizations are encouraged to apply if they sustained losses because of events, operations, or programming cancellations or modifications.
+The Maryland State Arts Council received an additional $3 million allotment.
+However, this grant will take applications until funds are exhausted on a first-come, first-served basis.
+So, independent artists and arts organizations are encouraged to apply.
+Especially if they sustained losses because of events, operations, or programming cancellations or modifications.

 MARBIDCO Pandemic Adjustment Equipment Grant Fund Program

-The Maryland Agricultural & Resource-Based Industry Development Corporation has several opportunities for grants for Maryland agricultural businesses negatively affected by the Coronavirus.
+The Maryland Agricultural & Resource-Based Industry Development Corporation has several opportunities for grants.
+And, these grants are for Maryland agricultural businesses negatively affected by the Coronavirus.

 Not all grant programs are open, though some may reopen if more funds become available in the future.
-Check this link to learn more about:
+So, check this link to learn more about:

 - Local Government Cost Share Grant

-- MD Urban Agriculture Commercial Lending Incentive Grant
+- The MD Urban Agriculture Commercial Lending Incentive Grant

-- MD Value-Added Producer Grant (Capital Assets Option)
+- The MD Value-Added Producer Grant (Capital Assets Option)